Fleet Management Best Practices: Reducing Risk to Improve ROI & Mission Completion

 Depending on the organizational culture, an organization may decide that some of the reserves need to come from a corporate fund up-front to build the reserves in a way that is not too onerous on the field offices.
 If this is required, it really should only be allowed as an extremely short-term solution until the chargeback model can be fully implemented.

-Catastrophic Stop Losses, Excess Liability Coverage, and High Risk Vehicles in High Risk Areas
+Catastrophic Stop Losses, Excess Liability Coverage, and Vehicle Fleet Management Best Practices in High Risk Areas

 As stated above, there may be certain risks that are less routine.
 Keeping reserves to account for these risks may be cost prohibitive due to the volatile nature of the losses.